A guide to Next.js layouts and nested layouts - LogRocket Blog

 Next.js recommends starting a new project with the App Router.
 However, in this tutorial, we’ll also discuss how to implement layouts and nested layouts with the Pages Router for users who have yet to migrate to the new Next.js routing system.

-To help illustrate the differences between the two approaches, we’ll create the same application using both methods and compare how the new App Router simplifies the process of implementing nested layouts.
+To help illustrate the differences between the two approaches, we’ll create a similar application using both methods and compare how the new App Router simplifies the process of implementing nested layouts.

 To start, let’s take a look at a typical folder structure for the Pages Router in Next.js:

-Note: Editor’s note: This article was updated on 19 February 2024 to discuss new file conventions (layouts and templates) introduced in Next.js 14, demonstrate how component remounting and state management differ in layouts vs. templates, add a section on parallel routes, and ensure all code examples are up to date and compile correctly.